 Subd.
 4. Referral in Certain Cases.
-If the custodian is uncertain of the status of a the record, the custodian may ask for a status determination from the office of the state court administrator.
-The state court administrator shall promptly make a determination and forward it either orally or in writingby phone or by mail to the custodian.
+If the custodian is uncertain of the status of a record, the custodian may ask for a status determination from the state court administrator.
+The state court administrator shall promptly make a determination and forward it either orally or in writing to the custodian.